OCCAM: Towards Cost-Efficient and Accuracy-Aware Classification Inference: Evaluation

 \subsection{Stability Analysis}

-\ours pre-computes $K$ labelled samples of size $s$ to estimate the test accuracy at inference time.
-We investigate \ours performance with different total sample sizes ($K \cdot s$) by setting $s=1000$ and changing $K$ from $10$ to $40$ (see~\Cref{fig:data_efficiency}).
-We report results on the Tiny ImageNet dataset.
-In \Cref{fig:data_efficiency}, we plot the achieved accuracy of \ours under different total sample sizes ($K \cdot s$) and normalized cost budgets ($B$).
+\ours pre-computes $K$ labelled samples of size $s$ to estimate the test accuracy at inference time and computes the optimal model portfolio by solving \Cref{eq:opt_model_portfolio} with regularized accuracy estimation, $\widehat{SP}_i(x) - \lambda \cdot \sigma_i$ (see \Cref{subsec:compute_optimal_model_portfolio}).
+We investigate \ours performance with different total sample sizes ($K \cdot s$) by setting $s=1000$ and changing $K$ from $10$ to $40$ (see~\Cref{fig:data_efficiency}), and examine the stability of \ours to the choice of $\lambda$ (see~\Cref{fig:lambda_sensitivity}).
+We report results on Tiny ImageNet dataset.

+In~\Cref{fig:data_efficiency}, we plot the achieved accuracy of \ours under different total sample sizes ($K \cdot s$) and normalized cost budgets ($B$).
 We also report FrugalMCT performance using a maximum of $40,000$ sampled images to train its accuracy predictor.
 With budget $B=0.8$ (i.e., 20\% cost reduction), \ours achieves comparable performance to FrugalMCT at $25\%$ samples and continues to outperform FrugalMCT as the total sample size increases.
 With budget $B=0.6$ (i.e., 40\% cost reduction), \ours outperforms FrugalMCT by $0.7\%$ higher accuracy with only $25\%$ samples and achieves up to $1.3\%$ higher accuracy as the total sample size increases, which demonstrates the sustained effectiveness of \ours even with limited samples.

+In~\Cref{fig:lambda_sensitivity}, we plot the achieved accuracy of OCCAM with different $\lambda$ choices and cost budgets ($B$).
+Compared to FrugalMCT, \ours achieves up to $1.3\%$ higher accuracy when budget $B = 0.6$, and $0.8\%$ higher accuracy when $B = 0.8$.
+Notably, \ours outperforms FrugalMCT under all settings even when $\lambda = 0$ and always achieves higher accuracy when $\lambda > 0$, which justifies the preserved effectiveness of \ours even when $\lambda$ is not well-tuned.